RasaHQ/rasa/docs/nlu/components.rst

           # Specify what pooling operation should be used to calculate the vector of
           # the __CLS__ token.
 Available options: 'mean' and 'max'.
           "pooling": "mean"
+          # alias name of the featurizer
+          "alias": "mitie_featurizer"

 .. _SpacyFeaturizer: